Family Help & Guarantor

 Often, yes.
 A gift caps your exposure at the amount you hand over.
 It usually needs a statutory declaration - a short signed legal statement - confirming it is non-repayable, and it leaves your own property untouched.
 Some lenders still want the borrower to show a savings pattern of their own at higher loan-to-value ratios, meaning when they borrow most of the property's value.
 A clean rental history can substitute at several lenders.
 A guarantee tends to suit families who have equity - value in their home they own outright - but not spare cash.

 General information only, not credit advice.
 Your circumstances, lender criteria and responsible lending requirements apply.
-John Carson-Zangor is a credit representative (537545) of QED Credit Services Pty Ltd, Australian Credit Licence 387856.
+John Carson-Zangor is an authorised credit representative (Credit Representative Number 537545) of QED Credit Services Pty Ltd (Australian Credit Licence Number 387856).